Tampico: Demographics

+Geography

+The city is located on the north bank of the Pánuco River, about 10 km inland from the Gulf of Mexico, and directly north of the state of Veracruz.

 Climate

 Tampico has a tropical savanna climate (Köppen: Aw), defined as such based on the mean average temperature of 18 °C (65 °F) for January as well as on precipitation patterns.
 Its weather, though relatively mild in spring and autumn, is hot in the summer; the average high reaches 32 °C (90 °F) in August, with an average low of 23 °C (74 °F).
 Winters are warm; the average January high is 23 °C (73 °F) and the average low in January is 13 °C (58 °F).
 Rainfall is frequent from June through October.

 Tampico is an extremely humid city, with summer heat indices reaching 40 °C (104 °F).
 It is located on the Pánuco River and among extensive wetlands adjacent to the Gulf of Mexico.
 During autumn and winter, it is affected by cold fronts that pass through the gulf and bring high winds that can reach 50 km/h (37 mph) with gusts of 70 to 80 km/h (43 to 50 mph).
-Tampico is also located in a hurricane area, but it has not been directly affected by one in more than 50 years.
+Tampico is also located in a hurricane area, but it has not been directly affected by one since October 1966.

 On rare occasions, the city experiences surprisingly low temperatures for its zone; during late January and early February 2011, a cold wave caused temperatures to drop to 5 C, with the lowest being 0 C in the morning and noon of 4 February.
 In February 1895, snow was reported to have fallen in Tampico.
 This is the North American record for the farthest south report of snow at a coastal location, and makes Tampico one of the few places where snow has fallen in the tropics at sea level.

 Transportation

 The metropolitan area of Tampico, Ciudad Madero, and Altamira is served by General Francisco Javier Mina International Airport (IATA airport code: TAM), which is located in the northern part of the city of Tampico.
-It serves routes to Mexican cities, mainly Mexico City and Monterrey, and also has international services, with daily flights to Houston, Texas.
+It serves routes to Mexican cities, mainly Mexico City and Monterrey, and also has international services, with daily flights to Houston, Texas and Dallas/Fort Worth, Texas.

 The city also has excellent railway facilities serving the port, which is well-developed with warehouses and equipment for loading oil tankers.
 Major roads connect to the Pan-American Highway.